Air Conditioning

 The Zero Breeze at 2,300 BTU is simply not enough to meaningfully cool a van in real heat.
 It might take the edge off — dropping the interior a few degrees — but on a 95°F day, you're not going to feel "cooled."
 The EcoFlow Wave 2 at 5,100 BTU fares better, but you're still getting the low end of mini split performance at a similar price, with worse efficiency because of the self-contained design.

 Both units also still draw significant power.
 The EcoFlow Wave 2 pulls 400-700W — comparable to a DC mini split, but with less cooling output per watt.
-You can buy EcoFlow's add-on battery so it doesn't tap your van's system, but that's another $500-700 and 17 lbs for a battery that only powers the AC for a few hours.
+You can buy EcoFlow's add-on battery so it doesn't tap your van's system, but that's another ~$350 and 17 lbs for a 1,159Wh battery that powers the AC for a few hours.

 When portables do make sense